nikitavoloboev/data/focusing/rules.md

 - Don't lie to myself nor anyone else.
 Be confident in my thoughts & actions.
 Be decisive.
 Give feedback.
 - Don't stay in bed.
 Wake up fast and start the day.
 Keep straight posture & spine.
 - Create & update rules based on new experience.
 Build, enforce & [learn existing rules](habits.md).
 - [Take it easy](../life/happiness.md).
 Be playful.
 You only live now.
+Create nice memories.

 ## Health